joshbegley/nyt-latest/README.md

 `The statue, titled “Best Friends Forever,” was reinstalled after it was removed last week.
 An anonymous group of artists has taken credit for the work.`\
 https://nytimes.com/2025/10/03/us/donald-trump-jeffrey-epstein-statue-washington.html

-**Skip Schumaker considered top candidate for Texas Rangers managerial job**\
+**Skip Schumaker considered top candidate for Rangers' managerial job**\
-`Rangers president of baseball operations Chris Young said Friday that Schumaker was "the focus" of the club's search for a new manager. `\
+`Rangers president of baseball operations Chris Young said Friday that Schumaker was "the focus" of the club's search for a new manager.`\
 https://nytimes.com/athletic/6687293/2025/10/03/skip-schumaker-rangers-manager-mlb/

 **Israel, Palestine and the Peace Option**\